 How to use it: “That really happened, no cap.”

-AF is an acronym for “as f*ck”.
+An acronym for “as f*ck”.
 This oldie but goodie is often used as an adjective to emphasise and exaggerate a statement.
+Mainly used in text messages, this term isn’t regularly used in a face-to-face conversation (trust us, we’ve tried it and it wasn’t pretty).

 How to use it: “Did you see the Tik Tok he just made?
 It was so cringy.”